MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 47: March 5, Saturday

+**Today's Progress**: About an hour working through the Scrimba path, practicing Object destructuring, Array constructors, map, join, and fill methods.
+Also about an hour working on the Typemaster frontend mentor project, mainly setting up design system styles and preping for the rest of the site build.

+**Thoughts** These early stages of the website projects always feel time consuming.
+I'll need to work on setting up a more robust set of templates to get things off the ground a bit faster.

 ### Day 46: March 4, Friday

 **Today's Progress**: More progress along the Scrimba path today as well as another couple of Steph E video tutorials on egghead.io.
 Also a bit of work on one of the two frontend mentor projects I've started.